AMY TRACHTENBERG

 • THE ATRIUM PROJECT

-• THE NATURAL HISTORY OF MARKET STREET
+• THE NATURAL HISTORY OF MARKET STREET / POSTER SERIES

 • PERFORMANCE DESIGN

-• GOYA'S LA by Leslie Scalapino Visual Design by AT
+• GOYA'S LA by Leslie Scalapino

-• PERFORMING OBJECTS STATIONED IN THE SUBWORLD: POET"S THEATER PLAY by CARLA HARRYMAN
+• PERFORMING OBJECTS STATIONED IN THE SUBWORLD: POET"S THEATER PLAY by Carla Harryman

-• A LITTLE GIRL DREAMS OF TAKING THE VEIL
+• A LITTLE GIRL DREAMS OF TAKING THE VEIL by Erling Wold

 • SUB ROSA ARTIFACT / ROVA

-• THICKET
+• THICKET by Susan Griffin

 • COVER DESIGN:BOOKS